 3 Reasons The Retail Decline is a Myth

 - E-commerce is looking for small brick and mortar concepts.
-Yes, e-commerce has had an affect on shopping.
+Yes, e-commerce has had an effect on shopping.
 Millenials, who half a decade ago earned the nickname “Boomerang Kids,” are now moving out.
 With swelling education debt and housing costs they are turning to e-commerce for less expensive items.
-Yet, Amazon has announced they will be opening small shops to act as shipping hubs and has even opened up the first such location in Purdue, Indiana (Smith: Amazon Opens It’s First Store.
+Yet Amazon has announced it will open small shops to act as shipping hubs and has even opened up the first such location in Purdue, Indiana (Smith: Amazon Opens It’s First Store.
 Feb 4, 2015).
 Google has already begun a competitive move to compete with Amazon on these fronts which tells us that cyber retail competition is about to go IRL (in real life).

 - Vacancies in Open-Air Malls is low.
 Cushman and Wakefield revealed the fourth quarter of 2015 continued to have the lowest vacancy rates for the “fifteenth consecutive quarter” for open-air centers (ICSC: Demand Keeps…Vacancies Low.
 Feb 17, 2016).
 With vacancy rates dropping to under ten percent what does this mean?
-It means while large retailers are downsizing they are still sizing.
-Put another way, these retailers aren’t going anywhere anytime soon.
-Macy’s is a good example of a large retailer that is reorganizing their structure but is not going anywhere.
-They understand consumers, of any age, still enjoy shopping and the brand still has a viable concept for them.
-Target, Best Buy, and even Wal-Mart are also downsizing and reorganizing while remaining in shopping centers.
+It means that while large retailers are downsizing, they are still sizing.
+Put another way, retailers aren’t going anywhere anytime soon.
+Macy’s is a good example of a large retailer that is reorganizing its structure but is not going anywhere.
+It understands that consumers, of any age, still enjoy shopping and that the brand still has a viable concept for them.
+Target, Best Buy, and even Walmart are also downsizing and reorganizing while remaining in shopping centers.

-While on the surface retail does appear to be on the decline a closer look finds it’s not declining but adapting to new consumers and technology.
-But, why is Permit Advisors, a permit expediting company sharing this information?
-We are a government liason team pushing project approvals up to two weeks ahead of schedule nation-wide for crying out loud!
+While on the surface retail does appear to be on the decline, a closer look finds that it’s not declining but adapting to new consumers and technology.
+But why is Permit Advisors, a permit expediting company, sharing this information?
+We are a government liaison team pushing project approvals up to two weeks ahead of schedule nation-wide for crying out loud!
 We keep up-to-date information about codes, plans, permit fees and schedules, as well as what is happening in our industry is why.
 We are the premiere expediting firm in the US and care about what you care about.